hyperstack-org/hyperstack/DOCS.md

 A core design concept taken from React is that data flows down to child Components via params and params (called props in React) are immutable.

-In Hyperloop, there are two exceptions to this rule:
+In Hyperstack, there are two exceptions to this rule:

 + An instance of a Store (passed as a param) is mutable and changes to the state of the Store will cause a re-render
 + An instance of a Model (which is a type of Store) will also case a re-render when changed